AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Should I File a Claim for Windshield Damage?

-If you have the right coverage, you should file a claim for windshield damage as soon as possible.
-The longer you wait, the more likely a chip or crack is to spread, resulting in higher repair costs4.
+Regardless of whether you choose to file a claim, you should address the damage as soon as possible.
+The longer you wait, the more likely a chip or crack is to spread, resulting in higher repair costs.3

 If your damage costs less than your deductible, it may make more sense to pay for the repairs out of pocket than to file a claim.